| Cameron |

 "I said No." I tense, my teeth clenched as I wait for Eric to explode.
-But he looks at me and sees my glare and settles down.
-Alaric is smiling slightly.
+But he looks at me and sees my glare before settling down.
+Alaric continues to smile.

 "You say you're their only child?"
 Eric asks, changing the subject.
 "So you're expected to become Luna."
 I nod, my eyes sharpening at the word expected.